zimolzak/cv/README.md

 Clinical Research Informatics.
 San Francisco; 3/20/2013.

 # Presentations (local seminars, course lectures)

 Zimolzak AJ. **Working with data sets for translational research.**
+Baylor College of Medicine course "Orientation to Clinical Translational Research," course no. GS-GS-6206.
+Second-year PhD students in the Graduate School of Biomedical Sciences.
+2023.

+Zimolzak AJ. **Working with data sets for translational research.**
 Baylor College of Medicine course "Orientation to Clinical Translational